2023

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more Singapore has comparative advantage over Papua New Guinea.
-Similarly, the more yellow a dot/product is, the more Papua New Guinea has comparative advantage over Singapore.
+This visualization shows the product space at the HS4 level with the flags of Singapore and Papua New Guinea.
+This means that a dot/product with the flag of Singapore indicates it has a comparative advantage over Papua New Guinea.
+Similarly, a dot/product with the flag of Papua New Guinea indicates it has a comparative advantage over Singapore.

 Have questions, comments, or concerns?